 Here are some side effects of having deli meats during pregnancy:

-- Listeriosis: Listeria causes listeriosis that can lead to meningitis or severe infections of the blood.
-Listeria can pass into the placenta, leading to miscarriages, preterm labor, stillbirth, or other issues such as blood or brain infection and lifelong issues like seizures, paralysis, and intellectual disability in the infant (8).
+- Listeriosis: Listeria causes listeriosis that can lead to meningitis or severe blood infections .
+It can even pass through the placenta, leading to miscarriages, preterm labor, stillbirth, or other issues such as blood or brain infection and lifelong issues like seizures, paralysis, and intellectual disability in the infant (3).

-- Effect on blood pressure: Deli meat processing involves the use of salt that contains sodium.
-Intake of excess deli meats can increase the level of sodium in the body, leading to hypertension, which can result in miscarriage or preterm labor (9).
+- Effect on blood pressure: Deli meat processing involves the use of salt .
+Intake of excess deli meats can increase the level of sodium in the body, leading to hypertension, which can result in miscarriage or preterm labor (5).

-- Obesity: Deli meats are high in saturated fats and can lead to the excess intake of calories that can add to your weight.
+- Obesity: They are high in saturated fats and calories and excess consumption can add to your weight.
 Obese women need to be careful with the consumption of deli meats during pregnancy.

-- Preservatives: Nitrates are preservatives usually used during the curing process of deli meats.
-They are known for carcinogenic effect (11).
+- Preservatives: Nitrates are one of the toxic preservatives usually used during the curing process of deli meats.
+They are known for their carcinogenic effect.

 Keep reading for answers to a few commonly asked questions about deli meat consumption during pregnancy.